 Once captured, the horses are brought into town for some horse whispering and primed for their fight.
-However, the problem with wild horses and scheduled events (which draw huge crowds) is that the horses must first be captured.
+However, the problem with wild horses and scheduled events (which draw a huge crowd) is that the horses must first be captured.
 Muna horses live in groups isolated from each other, so the horse tamer must track down his particular group, not someone else’s.
 After an exhaustive morning looking for horses and horse tamers, Fernandes sincerely apologized, “I am sorry you cannot meet a horse tamer today, but I can fill you in on stallion fighting rituals which take place all over Muna”.
-“Once the horses are brought into the fighting ring, the two stallions face each other for the first time.
+He continued, “Once the horses are brought into the fighting ring, the two stallions face each other for the first time.
 When the female horse is brought into the ring, she belongs to one of the opposing horse-clans.
 The two stallions rise on their hind legs in a show of manhood.
 The hoof-hoof combat is all about jealously,” he went on to explain, “There is no cruelty involved and a supervisor is present at all times – the horse tamer.
 The interesting thing is these two stallions have never met before, but the filly belongs to one of the group, so it’s a standoff of sorts.
 The horses never fight to the death or anything as dramatic as that.
 One overpowers the other, and the loser runs off, a little rejected,” he continued, “It’s very exciting to watch, and there is a fair bit of enthusiastic horse kicking that goes on and a bit of biting too, and if the males get too hot-headed they are separated by the horse tamer.
 A fight can last up to one hour.
 Stallion fighting has been going on since pre-Islamic times,” he said.

 Muna is an island steeped in horse history, and evidence of this can be seen in some of the caves just 1.5 hours out of Raha, the main town, at a small village called Bolo.
 The caves are 39,500 years old and house some of the oldest cave drawings in the world.
 The first cave is an overhang, and the well-preserved red stick-like drawings depict domestic life from time immemorial including scenes of horses, people, pigs, dogs and some hand stencils.
 The second cave is much larger with a 20-metre chamber full of stalactites and stalagmites covered in a dark green stain.
 Again, there are many beautifully preserved cave drawings of dogs and pigs in here as well as many depictions of the sun and large horse-like creatures with riders on top.